Kate Doyle is the author of the short story collection "I Meant It Once."

 Author photos by Alana Davis Photography

-Her work has been published in No Tokens, Electric Literature, Split Lip, Chicago Review of Books, Joyland, The Millions, Lit Hub, Wigleaf, ANMLY, and elsewhere.
-She has received fellowships from Creative Europe, A Public Space, Virginia Center for the Creative Arts, the Hawthornden Foundation, New York University, and the Adirondack Center for Writing.
-I Meant It Once waslonglisted for the 2024 Story Prize and a finalist for the PEN/Robert W. Bingham Prize.
+Kate’s writing has been published in No Tokens, Electric Literature, Split Lip, Chicago Review of Books, Joyland, The Millions, Lit Hub, Wigleaf, ANMLY, and elsewhere, and she has received support from Creative Europe, A Public Space, Virginia Center for the Creative Arts, the Hawthornden Foundation, New York University, and the Adirondack Center for Writing.